kevinmatthes/git-aliases-f18/README.md

 When calling Just without any recipe, the default recipe will be executed.
 This is the Valgrind check for memory leaks.

-### Alias Module Compilation
+### Alias Submodule Compilation

 ```
 just aliases
 ```

-This recipe will compile the library module containing the provided alias commands.
+This recipe will compile the library submodule containing the provided alias commands.
 This is an internal recipe invoked by the build routine, if required.

 ### All Recipes